bchugg/stat-map/squared error.md

-exactly what it sounds like.
+Exactly what it sounds like.
+Worth a note just because it keeps coming up.